Tonysk8cr/LETW/README.md

 ## Usage/Examples

 Once you have installed all the necessary dependencies, you should be able to run the project.
-It is important to note that some changes to the code may be required, as certain file paths are currently hardcoded for a local setup and must be updated accordingly.
+It is important to note that some changes to the code may be required, at the moment the current code is set up to avoid this, but still important to check

 This system is accessed through the App.py file, which serves as the main entry point.
 It manages the application's flow and allows for easier execution of the system.